An average case efficient algorithm for solving two-variable linear Diophantine equations: Periodicity in number of recursive calls in DEA-R

-\begin{theorem} Assume that $R_{a,b}(c)$ is a function from all the possible values of $c$ to the number of recursive function calls incurred by the DEA-R algorithm. $R_{a,b}(c)$ is undefined for a value of $c$ for which $ax+by=c$ is not solvable.
+\begin{theorem} Assume that $R_{a,b}(c)$ is a function from all the possible values of $c$ to the number of recursive function calls incurred by the DEA-R algorithm.
 The fundamental period of $R_{a,b}(c)$ will be $lcm(a_2,a_3,......,a_{k+1})$.